boochow/picture/README.md

 To solve this, I used a MIDI signal processor plugin software on PC, which converts MIDI note number to MIDI control change for delay time (CC#30).
 The MIDI filter I used is midiNotesToCC in [Piz MIDI Plugins](https://www.kvraudio.com/forum/viewtopic.php?t=300566).
 ![top-page](https://raw.githubusercontent.com/boochow/picture/images/fig4.png)

+## Defining your own picture

+The actual wavetable is stored in the file `figure.h`.
+There are two arrays of float, `figure_x` and `figure_y`.
+They hold x-coordinates and y-coordinates of  vertices of a polygon which is drawn on the screen.

+The coordinates must be between 0.0 and 1.0.
+If you want to draw a closed polygon, you have to place the same coordinates at the beginning of the array and the end of the array.